manoj-apare/test-jenkins/README.md

 # test-jenkins
-Repository to test jenkins pipeline.
+Repository to test jenkins pipeline with github web hook.